Asian tiger mosquitoes spotted in Paris

 Diseases transmitted by insects such as mosquitoes are on the rise and have spread across new parts of Europe, including Greece, Italy and France, over the past decade.

-However no indigenous case of dengue fever and chikungunya has been signalled in the Paris region to date, the health agency said.
+However no indigenous case of dengue fever and chikungunya has been signaled in the Paris region to date, the health agency said.

 Separately on Thursday, the prefecture of the Gard region in the south of the country said two indigenous cases of dengue fever contracted through Asian tiger mosquito bites had been reported.